 I want to explain how our session today fits into Dr. Sarno’s theory and suggest some daily practices you can begin right away to address your jaw pain (TMJ).

 With our inquiry today, you are able to see and feel some feelings that you are experiencing just below the surface.
+These are: